syncfusion-content/uwp-docs/uwp/Bullet-Graph/Ticks.md

 ---
 layout: post
-title: Ticks in UWP Bullet Graph control | Syncfusion
+title: Ticks in UWP Bullet Graph | Syncfusion®
-description: Learn about ticks support in Syncfusion UWP Bullet Graph (SfBulletGraph), including customization options and usage details.
+description: Ticks in the UWP Bullet Graph indicate scale intervals and support customization of size, position, style, and appearance settings.
 platform: uwp
 control: SfBulletGraph
 documentation: ug
 ---

-# Ticks in UWP Bullet Graph (SfBulletGraph)
+# Ticks in UWP Bullet Graph

 Quantitative scale is displayed with two types of ticks: